Teeworlds: History

 In December 2007, the source code was made available to the public under the terms of a Zlib like license.

-In March 2008 with the 0.4.0 release, the original name "Teewars" was changed to Teeworlds by the developers due to legal reasons.
+In March 2008 with the 0.4.0 release, the original name "Teewars" was changed to Teeworlds by the developers for legal reasons.

 Also in 2008, a non-commercial clause was added to the software license of Teeworlds which made it incompatible with the Free Software Definition and the Open Source Definition.

 Since August 29, 2012, the creator and developer, Magnus Auvinen made development and forum moderation public to a community of selected volunteers.

 With the 0.6.x release in 2011 the non-commercial clause was dropped what made Teeworlds free and open-source software again; additionally improved character encoding support with UTF-8 and introduced localization support for multiple languages was added.
 In August 2012 the game's content and assets were released under the Creative Commons license CC-SA 3.0.

 Teeworlds was released on Steam on August 24, 2015.

-The latest version 0.7.5 was released on 19 April 2020, and is under continued development on GitHub.
+The latest version 0.7.5 was released on 19 April 2020, and was under continued development on GitHub.
+The last commit from the GitHub repository were from July 2024.